pyrodynamic/modstats_bot/README.md

 # modstats_bot
-Moderation statistic for the Mathematics Discord server.
+A bot that provides moderation statistics for the Mathematics Discord server.